RichardLitt/wordhoardpress.com/eala.md

 Long form prose is also accepted.

-Free verse or rhymed, Romance-influenced poetry will also be accepted, but are not especially encouraged.
+Free verse or rhymed, Romance-influenced poetry will also be accepted based on their own individual merit, but are not especially encouraged.

 Text limit: 500 lines, or 2000 words.